The Risks and Stages of Diabetic Retinopathy

 - Severe Nonproliferative: more blocked blood vessels, which leads to areas of the retina no longer receiving adequate blood flow.
 Without proper blood flow, the retina can’t grow new blood vessels to replace the damaged ones.

 - Proliferative Retinopathy: This is the advanced stage of the disease.
 Additional new blood vessels will begin to grow in the retina, but they will be fragile and abnormal.
 Because of this, they can leak blood which will lead to vision loss and possibly blindness.

-According to the Centers of Disease Control, as many as 50 percent of patients with diabetic retinopathy are not getting their eyes examined or are diagnosed too late for treatment to be effective.
+According to the Centers for Disease Control, as many as 50 percents of patients with diabetic retinopathy are not getting their eyes examined or are diagnosed too late for treatment to be effective.

 If you have diabetes, Dr. Brooks can help you protect your eyes against the consequences of diabetic retinopathy and other related eye diseases.
 Please contact us at Brooks Eye Associates or call (972) 737-1181 to schedule an appointment.
 We serve patients throughout Plano, Frisco, and Dallas, Texas.